 If you still feel that your complaint has not been dealt with fairly, you should write, through the school’s address, to the chair of governors setting out your reasons for asking the governing body’s complaints committee to consider your complaint.
 You do not have to write down details of your whole complaint again.

-If you need assistance instead of sending a letter or e-mail, you can talk to the chair of governors or [person designated by the school] who will write down what is discussed and what, in your own words, would resolve the problem and then be asked to sign them as a true record of what was said.
+If you need assistance instead of sending a letter or e-mail, you can talk to the chair of governors or Mrs K Adams who will write down what is discussed and what, in your own words, would resolve the problem and then be asked to sign them as a true record of what was said.
 We would normally expect you to do this within five school days of receiving the school’s response.
 We will let you know how the complaint will be dealt with and will send a letter to confirm this.
 The complaints committee will normally have a meeting with you within 15 school days of receiving your letter.

 The letter will also tell you when all the documentation to be considered by the complaints committee must be received.
 Everyone involved will see the documentation before the meeting, while ensuring that people’s rights to privacy of information are protected.
 The letter will also record what we have agreed